Taras55/astc-encoder/README.md

 compression time, and the Peak Signal-to-Noise Ratio (PSNR) between the input image and the compressed output.

+Input data can be provided as file or as input stream ("-" instead input file name).
+If streamed data is provided it must be in raw format:
+`width` and `height` (unsinged 32-bit integer values each), `pixels data` (four 8-bit unsinged integer values for each pixel).
+Supports only LDR, 1-plane image.

+Output data can be placed to file or to output stream ("-" instead output file name).
+For stream output result always is in ASTC file format.

 ## ASTC format support

 The `astcenc` compressor supports generation of images for all three profiles